ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 and occurrence is made depending on whether a type variable is already in scope.
 For the last ``f`` example, `#126`_ rejects because we cannot know that the existential type variable will be ``d``.
 (That is, there is no shadowing.)
-Using in-scopedness to choose between binding site and occurrence is not in violation of the LSPC_.
+Using in-scopedness to choose between binding site and occurrence is not in violation of the LSPC_, but it is in violation of the otherwise-respected LLSP_.

 **Treatment of term variables**.
 However, consider how this design compares with the treatment of ordinary expression patterns.
 For example::